kinly19/LTK/README.md

 https://lytaekwondo23.firebaseapp.com
 ## About

-LTK official website designed to provide a platform for a professional Taekwondo instructor to promote their businesses and reach a wider audience.
+LTK official website designed to provide a platform for a professional Taekwondo instructor to promote their business and reach a wider audience.

 ## Available Scripts